mikael-johnsson/your-shopping-list/TESTING.md

 ### CI Python Linter
 Code Instittue has a easy to use Python Linter.
 You can find it [here](https://pep8ci.herokuapp.com/).

-All of the python files were run through the CI Python Linter.
+All of the python files were processed through the CI Python Linter.
 It came back with no errors.

 ### Lighthouse
 Lighthouse is a devtools tool to measure performance, accessibility, best practices and SEO of a site.
 It rates between 0 and 100.
 These are the results of this site: